 Not only do I like drinking wine, but I love how many crafty things there are to do with the corks once my Chardonnay is gone.
-A lot of them are easy to make, and can be really useful to have around the house and on the road.
+A lot of them are easy to make, and they can be really useful to have around the house and on the road.

 So if you needed any more inspiration to pop open some bottles tonight, set your corks aside and make them into any of these creative DIY home projects.
 Cheers!

-1. Butter knives for your kitchen
+1. Make butter knives for your kitchen

 2. Magnets for your fridge

-Just cut the corks in half vertically, and glue small magnets to the back of them.
+Just cut the corks in half vertically and glue small magnets to the back of them.

 3. Keep your chip bags closed

-Use a knife to slowly cut down the middle of your cork, about halfway through.
+Use a knife to cut slowly down the middle of your cork about halfway through.
 Then cut down again at an angle to create an opening.
-(Check out this tutorial.)
+Check out this tutorial.

 4. Use them as keychains